-A capacitor is a passive two-terminal device used to store electric charge in an electric field.
+A capacitor is a passive two-terminal device that stores electric charge in an electric field.
 The capacitor has two metallic plates separated by a dielectric medium.
-The dielectric medium may be paper,electrolytes,mica,tantalum etc.
+The dielectric medium may be paper, electrolytes, mica, tantalum, etc.

 What is Battery?

-The battery is active component which supplies energy to the circuit.
+The battery is an active component that supplies energy to the circuit.
 The battery can be charged by applying the voltage across the battery, and the stored energy can be used later on.

-The battery consist of mainly three parts- Anode, Cathode and Electrolyte.
-The charging and discharging of the battery takes place by chemical reaction.
+The battery consists of mainly three parts- Anode, Cathode, and Electrolyte.
+The charging and discharging of the battery take place by chemical reaction.
 The key difference between capacitor and battery is as given below.